Does Your Cigna Policy Cover Rehab and Substance Abuse Treatment?

 Cigna Insurance Terms You Should Know

-The financial information associated with insurance tends to be confusing, but it’s essential to have a basic understanding of the terms used in your contract with Cigna.
-You’re likely to see the following:
+Navigating insurance can be confusing, so it’s helpful to have a basic understanding of the terms used in your policy’s contract.

-A deductible is the amount of money you must pay each year before your Cigna substance abuse coverage kicks in.
-Amounts vary depending on the plan, but you can find specifics on the Declaration page of your insurance policy.
+• A deductible is the amount of money you must pay each year before your Cigna insurance coverage kicks in.
+Amounts vary depending on the plan, but you can find specifics on the Declaration page of your policy.
 Cigna notes that the deductible may or may not count towards your out-of-pocket maximum, depending on the plan.

-Coinsurance refers to a percentage of the medical bill, which you pay after you have met your deductible.
+• Coinsurance refers to a percentage of the medical bill you’ll be responsible for paying after you have met your deductible.
 For instance, you may have an 80/20 plan, which means you’ll be billed for 20 percent of covered expenses after you’ve paid the deductible, and Cigna will pay the remaining 80 percent of the bill.
 Although 80/20 plans are standard, your policy may designate a different percentage, such as 70/30.

 • The state in which a person lives